kevinkarbstein/GenomeXtract/README.md

 It ranks the species according to their genetic similarity to the target taxon sequence based on average nucleotide identity (ANI) for organellar genomes or by using mash-based distance (Ondov et al., 2016; https://mash.readthedocs.io/en/latest/index.html) for nuclear genomes.
 Alternatively, the script can be used to find all genome sequences for a given taxonomic group.
-The script also automatically filters misaligned samples (organellar genomes), or collapses all individuals of a given taxon for genetic similarity comparisons.
+The script also automatically filters misaligned samples (organellar genomes), or collapses all individuals of a given taxon for genetic similarity comparisons. **If you are using the 'nuclear genome' option, please ensure that there is enough space available in your local home directory.**

 ```
 # basic code: